arve0/master/thesis.md

 TMA samples can contain up to 1000 samples on each glass slide [@kononen_tissue_1998].
 Though the complexity can be handled by a human, the process of manually scanning TMA consist of a lot of error prone work.
-Good tools to organize the work of scanning TMAs is therefor vital in helping the researcher.
+Good tools to organize the work of scanning TMAs is therefore vital in helping the researcher.

 The methods described here seek to provide those tools.
 The main aim is to